 Captain Cook Monument Trail

-A trail with a 1300’ drop should be expected to be kind of treacherous going down.
-It was pretty hard packed and not too terribly steep going down.
-You need good closed toe shoes (Keens were ok but no flip flops) because of the rocks and there is no shade so that hard-pack gets very hot.
+A trail with a 1300’ drop should be expected to be slightly treacherous going down.
+It was hard packed and did not seem terribly steep going down.
+You need good closed-toe shoes (Keens were ok but no flip flops) because of the rocks and there is no shade so that hard-pack gets very hot.
 As a matter of fact everything and everyone gets very hot.
 Therefore you need plenty of water, sunscreen and a hat.
-Overall the trail was very doable….going down.
+Overall the trail was very doable….going down